Sunday, 4th March 2001.

 "I bet they won't play any music by a woman."

 I thought for a moment, and figured they'd probably play some Pat Benetar.
-"Hmm, I reckon they will."
+"Hmm, I

 "Bet you a donut," said Tara confidently.